Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 If a player's guess hits an opponent's ship, the opponent must say "hit" or "you hit my battleship" and mark that spot on their own grid to indicate the hit.
 If a player's guess misses, the opponent must say "miss" and mark that spot on their own grid to indicate the miss.

 Once a ship has been hit on all of its squares, the player who hit the ship announces that they have "sunk" the ship.
-The game continues until one player has sunk all of their opponent's ships and declared the winner.
+The game continues until one player has sunk all of their opponent's ships and declared the winner or all turns are used and winner will be decide on who has the most hits.

 [Live webpage](https://battleships-ci-pp3-portfolio3.herokuapp.com/)